-More Information - SPROG II
+More Information - SPROG Family

 SPROG II and SPROG 3 are stand-alone computer controlled programmers and controllers, complementary to your existing DCC system.
 They are not interfaces to any particular DCC system.